PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-settings.md

 The merchant can enter the gift wrapping price (taxes excluded).

-If the value is > 0.00, it's displayed in front-office during the checkout at the shipping step:"(additional cost of €X.XX tax incl.)"
+If the value is > 0.00, it's displayed in front-office during the checkout at the shipping step:"(additional cost of €X.XX tax incl.)" and it's displayed also in the invoice

 ### Gift-wrapping tax